Timception/Drift-Keyboard-V3---Wired-Vial-Version/readme.md

 ## Drift Keyboard V3 - Wired Vial-QMK Version

-- This is the wired [VIAL-QMK](https://github.com/vial-kb/vial-qmk) version of the [Original Drift Keyboard](https://github.com/Timception/Drift)
+- This is a wired [VIAL-QMK](https://github.com/vial-kb/vial-qmk) variant of the [Original Drift Keyboard](https://github.com/Timception/Drift)

   - The Drift V3 can also be [wireless](https://github.com/Timception/zmk-config-drift-v3-editor) by changing to a [Bluetooth Enabled MCU / Nice!Nano](https://typeractive.xyz/products/nice-nano)